nckasman/Forumtops/README.md

 # Forumtops

-### Forumtops was made **Python Flask**.
+### Forumtops was made in **Python Flask**.
 As a microblog, it can register accounts with names, usernames, and passwords.
 Logging in allows you to make posts, edit posts, and delete posts, which can all be viewed on the website by anyone.

 ---